UNSW-Data-Soc/unsw-data-soc.github.io/about.md

                     <div class="timeline-marker"></div>
                     <div class="timeline-content">
                         <h3 class="title is-4">March, 2018</h3>
                         <p>DataSoc celebrates 1000 likes and 1000+ follows on Facebook!
-Also marking the beginning of DataSoc's Weekly Data Discoveries tradition that continues this day in our newsletters!</p>
+This month also marks the beginning of DataSoc's Weekly Data Discoveries tradition that continues to this day in our newsletters!</p>
                     </div>
                 </li>
                 <li class="timeline-item">